hraberg/deuce/README.md

 **2013-03-08 Mutable Persistent Lists**

-Exactly the what it soundss like - `setcar` and `setcdr` working directly on [`clojure.lang.PersistentList`](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/PersistentList.java).
+Exactly the what it sounds like - `setcar` and `setcdr` working directly on [`clojure.lang.PersistentList`](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/PersistentList.java).
 This is an experimental branch which I will keep investigating this for a day or two.
 Most of the relevant stuff lives in [`deuce.emacs-lisp.cons`](https://github.com/hraberg/deuce/blob/MutablePersistentLists/src/deuce/emacs_lisp/cons.clj)

 There are a few reasons why I investigate this: